Super Soft and Fluffy Dahi Wada – How to Make Dahi Vada Recipe

 The base of a superb Dahi vada recipe is delicate and puffy homemade fried lentil fritters that have been soaked in water, drained, and then topped with whisked curd and spice powders.

 While, making Dahi vada takes some time, but just one bite of Dahi vada will assure you that it was well worth the effort.
-And much of the prep work, such as preparing to roast and grinding spice powder, whisking yogurt, can be done ahead of time.

 I learned to make this Dahi vada from my Mom, she always made Dahi bara with urad dhuli (split & dehusked black gram lentil)